 "Do you know who he is?"
 Chromia queried him.

-Chromia rose from her seat and activated her grenade launcher, gave the blue mech a tentative nod.
+Chromia rose from her seat and activated her grenade launcher, then gave the blue mech a tentative nod.
 "We're ready," she said, as Moonracer and Firestar followed her lead.

 Dirge pondered their options for a brief nano-klik.
 "He's probably in the mega city.
 We'll find him, and then report back for further instructions."